 Soft skillsWhile hard skills are good, soft skills make your job easy.
 A candidate with good soft skills will be able to carry out their job efficiently and maneuvering many chaotic situations smartly.
 Their soft skills must get due recognition.
 It includes skills such as communication, conflict management, negotiation, time management, and problem-solving, to name a few.
 Effective interview feedback needs to have an appraisal of all their skills, so ensure that you cover their soft skills and other relevant traits for the role.

 Leadership abilityMany jobs need natural leadership ability to succeed.
 Not only that, leadership ability helps candidates grow exponentially in their careers in short periods.
 Therefore, if your candidate shows strong leadership ability, make sure to appraise that.
 It will help them build confidence.
 Otherwise, you can also suggest ways to help them develop leadership ability to become more effective in the roles they are looking at.
 All in all, ensure that you take note of all critical aspects of your candidate’s profile while sharing interview feedback.
+Read more about the essential skills of a hiring manager here: 7 Top Skills Every Hiring Manager Should Possess

-Template for Interview FeedbackBy following the guidelines above, we can create a simple template for interview feedback that every manager can use.
+Free Template for Interview FeedbackBy following the guidelines above, we can create a simple template for interview feedback that every manager can use.
 Essentially, your interview feedback should have the following:

 - A clear decision: The beginning of your interview feedback should clarify the verdict.
 Whether a yes or a no, the idea is to be clear and sure about the decision, there is no need to keep the candidate in the dark about the decision until the end.